soniccrhyme/SDND-Project_2/README.md

 ![alt text][image4]

-The 'General Caution', 'Priority Road' and 'Speed limit (30 km/h)' signs all have other signs adjacent to them; the 'Keep Right' sign is taken from an angle, so the sign seems more ovular; the 'Speed limit (30 km/h)' sign also has some shadows strewn across its left-side.
+Some observations: the 'General Caution', 'Priority Road' and 'Speed limit (30 km/h)' signs all have other signs adjacent to them; the 'Keep Right' sign is taken from an angle, so the sign seems more ovular; the 'Speed limit (30 km/h)' sign also has some shadows strewn across its left-side.
 All these factors may detract from the models ability to successfully classify each image.

 #### 2. Model Predictions for the Five Traffic Signs from Google Streetview